 Infected files found in the System Volume Information

-If your system creates System Restore files while infected with a virus and later that virus is removed, infected files can remain in the the System Volume Information folder.
-You can clean the System Volume Information folder using the steps in the following Microsoft Knowledge Base article:
+If your system creates System Restore files while infected with a virus and later that virus is removed, infected files can remain in the System Volume Information folder.
+To resolve this issue, clean the System Volume Information folder.

 The virus was detected in an .exe or .dll file archived with UPX